-A. Assistant Professor to Associate Professor
+A. Assistant Professor to Associate Professor (Clinical or Research)

 Promotion from the rank of Assistant Professor to the rank of Associate Professor should be requested only if individuals show strong potential that they will become leading teachers, scholars/researchers, or clinicians.
 Promise should be substantiated by evidence.
 A candidate at the rank of Associate Professor must possess maturity of judgment, personal and professional integrity, highly motivated productivity, potential for leadership, and commitment to institutional and professional goals.
-Candidates should demonstrate a commitment to teamwork and active participation in faculty development activities consistent with the integrated curricular model.
-The USC Columbia Faculty Manual (17Dec13) specifies that: "Unit criteria for promotion to associate professor and for tenure at the rank of associate professor shall require, at a minimum, evidence of excellence in either research and/or creative activities or teaching, accompanied by a good record in the other areas, and evidence of progress toward establishing a national or international reputation in a field".
+The USC Columbia Faculty Manual (17Dec13) specifies that: "Unit criteria for promotion to associate professor [and for tenure at the rank of associate professor] shall require, at a minimum, evidence of excellence in either research and/or creative activities or teaching, accompanied by a good record in the other areas, and evidence of progress toward establishing a national or international reputation in a field".